-Private sector also contributes to building trust between various sections of society which are inter-dependent on each other including the government, markets, financial institutions among others.
-This interdependence prohibits conflict as every stakeholder stands to lose in case of outbreak of violence
+pendent on each other including the government, markets, financial institutions among others.
+This interdependence prohibits conflict as every stakeholder stands to lose in case of outbreak of violence investment climate in the country.

 Growth in Private sector also contributes to the overall development of the economy.
-The sector can also contribute directly through social programs, and work with various government bodies to enhance the investment climate in the country.
+The sector can also contribute directly through social programs, and work with various government bodies to enhance the